Jiahuey6/Utar-Data-Struct-Linked-List-Assignment/README.md

 # Utar-Data-Struct-Linked-List-Assignment
-Assignment of Data Sturctures and Algorithmetic Problem Solving for linked list.
+Assignment of Data Sturctures and Algorithmetic Problem Solving for linked list to store and manage Student infomation with Exams.
+Included are Student, Exam, and Subject classes.
+Compiled with Visual Studio 2019.

 Be warned that code is junk and will not be maintained.
 Code runs but by all means modify it.
 Input validation be damned.